jnstockley/jnstockley.github.io/index.md

 # [Jack Stockley](https://www.linkedin.com/in/jack-stockley/)
 Hello, I am Jack Stockley!
 I am an Undergraduate Student in the College of Liberal Arts and Sciences at the University of Iowa.
 I am currently studying towards a Bachelor of Science in Computer Science with a specialization in Data Security.
 I am a young, eager, and motivated student ready to tackle any challenges that will come my way!
+Currently looking for a 2022 Summer Internship!

 # [Experience](experience.md)